IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 ### Frequency

-__Frequency filtering__ is yet another part of __trace filtering__, and represents an optional limit on the observable frequency of trace messages.
+__Frequency filtering__ is yet another part of __trace filtering__, and represents an optional limit on the observable frequency of individual trace messages.

 Semantically, this is corresponds to a randomly-fair suppression of messages within a particular trace, when their moving-average frequency exceeds a given threshold parameter.